richardsonlima/richardsonlima.github.io/about.md

 - **Anime & Manga, Comic Books**: Modern mythologies that reflect our deepest fears and aspirations.
 - **Algorithms, AI, Cryptography**: The building blocks of our digital future, where data becomes power.
 - **Linguistics, Space Exploration, Philosophy**: The disciplines that explore the fundamental questions of existence.

-### A Catalogue of Wisdom

-The books I read are the threads that weave the fabric of my understanding.
-They are not mere collections of words but repositories of wisdom, each offering a glimpse into the complex machinery of reality.
-My reading list evolves with time, a testament to my ever-expanding quest for knowledge.

 ### The Art of Sound

 Music is a language unto itself, a way to express the inexpressible.
 As a guitarist, I find joy in the intricate patterns of Jazz, the soulful rhythms of Texas blues, and the ethereal melodies of Progressive Rock.
 Each genre offers a unique lens through which to view the world—a symphony of perspectives that together form the soundtrack of my life.
 Here are some of the melodies that resonate with my journey: